Anastasia-Labs/smart-handles-agent/README.md

 # CLI Application Generator for Smart Handles

-Given a `Config` value, this package's `main` export generates a CLI interface for interacting with your instance of [`smart-handles`](https://github.com/Anastasia-Labs/smart-handles).
+Given a `Config` value, this package's `main` generates a CLI interface for interacting with your instance of [`smart-handles`](https://github.com/Anastasia-Labs/smart-handles).
 ```ts
 export interface Config {
   label?: string;